yoctoproject/poky/documentation/profile-manual/usage.rst

 .. admonition:: Tying it Together

-   Dynamic tracepoints are implemented under the covers by kprobes and uprobes. kprobes and uprobes are also used by and in fact are the main focus of SystemTap.
+   Dynamic tracepoints are implemented under the covers by Kprobes and Uprobes.
+Kprobes and Uprobes are also used by and in fact are the main focus of SystemTap.

-Perf Documentation
+perf Documentation
 ------------------

 Online versions of the manual pages for the commands discussed in this